walter-a-jablonowski/damn-small-engine/README.md

 ... with popular templating systems:

 * [Mustache PHP](https://github.com/bobthecow/mustache.php) (free) - Unusual syntax, could require some learning - but I like that class mapping feature.
 All logic in code, that's nice.
-The engine code seems too large, should be maintainable (just in case there are no updates).
+The engine code seems too large, hard to maintain in case there are no updates.
-* [Laravel Blade](https://laravel.com/docs/5.8/blade) (free) - Again: I like some of their features, but I'm unsure if this is really needed.
-See how much code they [are using](https://github.com/laravel/framework/tree/5.8/src/Illuminate/View) and compare 2 [Damn Small Engine's few classes](src/).
+* [Laravel Blade](https://laravel.com/docs/5.8/blade) (free) - Some nice features, but unsure if all of this is really needed.
+See how much code they [are using](https://github.com/laravel/framework/tree/5.8/src/Illuminate/View) and compare [Damn Small Engine's few classes](src/).

 ## Features

 * **Small:** Just 2 small classes for basic use (can easily be modified)
-* additional classes providing more features (small compared 2 third party engines)
+* additional classes providing more features (small compared with third party engines)
 * **Build nested views** and/or lists with data
 * **Add styles/js** in a `WebPage`
 * **Automatically import** component specific styles and js in a web page